How to Use Monte Carlo Simulation for Retirement Planning

 When to use: If you're risk-averse and want a "worst reasonable case" scenario.

-My recommendation: Start with institutional forecasts (Option B).
+My recommendation: Start with forward-looking forecasts (Option B).
 If your success rate is under 85%, adjust.

 Step 5: Run Your Baseline Simulation